PureStorage-OpenConnect/tripleo-deployment-configs/README.rst

-This document covers the configuration process required to enable a single Pure Storage array to be used as an iSCSI or Fibre Channel Cinder Block Storage backend in Red Hat OpenStack 8 and 9 distributions.
+This document covers the configuration process required to enable a single Pure Storage array to be used as an iSCSI or Fibre Channel Cinder Block Storage backend in Red Hat OpenStack distributions.

 The following items are assumed by this document: